 Developer Manual

 This guide covers the project structure and workflow for contributors and developers working on Snackbox.
-Before diving in, it is worth reading the Requirements and Architecture Manual to understand the design constraints and component structure.
+Before diving in, it is worth reading the Product Requirements and Architecture Manual to understand the design constraints and component structure.

 Prerequisites